Azure/Avere/src/terraform/examples/network-rendering/README.md

     1. [Render Network](../../modules/render_network/) - describes a standard render network
     2. [Secure Network](../../modules/render_network_secure/) - describes a secure render network where internet traffic only goes over internet.
 * For a VPN Gateway or ExpressRoute Gateway you will need to define a subnet named `GatewaySubnet`, and it can be [as small as a /28](https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal#create-the-gateway).
+* One common scenario for rendering customers is to peer VNETs across different subscriptions, where the subscriptions belong to different AD Tenants.
+This is useful to share rendered content on trusted networks for quality check (QC) or final review.
+The technique for doing this is described in the document [Create a virtual network peering - Resource Manager, different subscriptions and Azure Active Directory tenants](https://docs.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions).

 ## Azure VPN Gateway